Financial Aid Loans

 Unsubsidized Federal Direct Stafford Student Loan

 - Interest accrues from the time of disbursement and is capitalized (added to the repayment amount) after the six-month grace period.
 Learn how to apply for a Direct Stafford Student Loan.

 The amount you can borrow at ECC is based on your dependency status (dependent or independent), cost of attendance budget, financial need, and grade level.

 The interest rate for loans disbursed during an award year will be set according to the 10-year Treasury note, plus a set percentage.
 The following table is an overview of the rates:

 Rates are "fixed" for the life of the loan, but loans borrowed in subsequent award years will carry the prevailing interest rates at that time.
 The 10-year Treasury note component is determined by the high yield of the 10-year Treasury note auctioned at the final auction held prior to June 1.
-Rates apply retroactively to loans disbursed on or after July 1, 2019.
+New rates for the 2023-2024 year will be available in June 2023 and apply to loans disbursed on or after July 1, 2023.

 Parents of dependent students have the option of using a federal education loan.
 Please contact the Financial Aid and Scholarships Office for more information about the Federal Parent PLUS Loan.

 Cohort default rates measure federal student loan borrowers who default within a specified period after entering repayment.
 The United States Department of Education releases cohort default rates once per year.

 The fiscal Year 2019 Student Loan Cohort Default Rate: